Analysis | In a surprising twist, Trump uses inaccurate Durham reporting to boost his election claims

 This Durham story, molded and shaped in a way sure to have curried his favor in 2019 — Clinton bad!
 Trump treated unfairly! — simply no longer addresses his most urgent needs.
 He still cares about those perceptions, sure, but any contrived narrative that isn’t singularly focused on proving that he wuz robbed is not a narrative he’s interested in at the moment.

 And why not?
 Why not take an untrue assertion about the Durham filing and claim that it goes even further?
-What are Fox News and Josh Hawley going to do, interject to say that, no, we’re only pretending it continued until early in your administration?
+What are Fox News and Hawley going to do, interject to say that, no, we’re only pretending it continued until early in your administration?
 Trump gets away with this stuff anyway because it’s easier and less politically risky to agree with him than it is to disagree.
 (Hence the Houston Chronicle’s determination that only 13 of Texas’s 143 Republican House candidates were willing to say that President Biden was legitimately elected.)
 So who’s going to pop up on Sean Hannity’s show and say, actually, Trump has it wrong.
 Certainly not Sean Hannity.

 The problem with abandoning any anchor to reality is that you float into dangerous and unintended waters.
 Then, apparently, you just do your best not to get yelled at.